How Well Are State-Dependent Local Projections Capturing Nonlinearities?: Performance of State-Dependent Local Projections

 \begin{proposition} Under Assumption~\ref{assump:qar.dgp}, the population IRF to a shock of magnitude $\delta$ to $u_t$ implied by \textit{Feas} can be written as \be \operatorname{IRF}^{Feas}(y, \delta; h) = \beta_h^{(0)} \delta+\beta_h^{(1)} y\delta+q_h \delta^2, \ee where $\beta_h^{(0)}$ and $\beta_h^{(1)}$ are given in Proposition~\ref{prop:irf.lag.state} and $q_h$ is the higher-order coefficient defined in \eqref{eq:ah_qh_def}.

 \end{proposition}

-\begin{remark} One may also adopt the approach in \cite{GoncalvesEtAl2024} to estimate the CAR fully non-parametrically.
+\begin{remark} One may also follow \cite{GoncalvesEtAl2024} and estimate the CAR fully nonparametrically; we refer to this approach as \textit{NPLP}.
 Their idea is to first obtain a nonparametric estimator $\hat{g}_h(s, u)$ of $g_h(s, u) \equiv \mathbb{E}\left[y_{t+h} \mid s_{t-1}=s, u_{t}=u\right]$, and then estimate $\operatorname{CAR}_h(s, \delta)$ as Since the latent state variable $s_{t-1}$ is unobservable, one can replace it with its proxy $y_{t-1}$, as in our feasible specification.
-While the fully-nonparametric approach offers robustness to nonlinearities of unknown form, our proposal is simpler to implement and tends to deliver less noisy estimates at typical macroeconomic sample sizes. \end{remark}
+We implement a control-adjusted version of this approach for comparison in the empirical application in Section~\ref{sec:empiric.exp}. \end{remark}

 To summarize the population IRFs: \textit{Linear} captures only the baseline effect $\sigma\phi_1^h\delta$; \textit{AsymLP} additionally captures part of the higher-order effect (through the sign of the shock); \textit{LagLP} additionally captures part of the state-dependent effect (through the observable proxy $y_{t-1}$); and \textit{Feas} captures both the state-dependent and higher-order effects simultaneously.
 The question remains: how large are these differences quantitatively?
 We turn to this question next.